Earn Your Master’s in Applied Behavior Analysis (ABA) Online from Pepperdine University

-Pepperdine University’s online Master of Science in Applied Behavior Analysis program provides you with a thorough understanding of how to leverage applied behavior analysis (ABA) techniques to enrich lives.
+Pepperdine University’s online Master of Science in Applied Behavior Analysis program prepares students to become board-certified behavior analysts (BCBA®) while providing them with a thorough understanding of how to utilize applied behavior analysis (ABA) techniques to enrich lives.

-Featuring online course work and in-person field experiences, students learn the skills necessary to improve behaviors of individuals diagnosed with impairments such as autism, developmental disabilities, or traumatic brain injury.
-They also learn how ABA can be used for organizational behavior management.
+Featuring online course work that incorporates both synchronous and asynchronous components, students learn the skills necessary to work with individuals from diverse backgrounds in a variety of settings, including education, developmental disabilities, autism, residential supports, and rehabilitation.
+They also learn how ABA can be used for organizational behavior management (OBM).

 Pepperdine is proud to offer its students a verified course sequence.
-The Association for Behavior Analysis International (ABAI) has verified our courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® examination.
-Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
+Applicants will need to meet additional requirements and demonstrate they reside in an authorized countrybefore they can be deemed eligible to take the examination.

 Online Master of Applied Behavior Analysis Program Highlights